 Show more school spirit

-Want to show off you Mean Green pride a little more in 2019?
-There are plenty of opportunities to cheer on our student-athletes all year, with men’s and women’s basketball and softball in the spring, and football, soccer and volleyball in the fall.
-Athletics will also be unveiling the new soccer and track & field stadium in 2019 that will be a great new facility to see the Mean Green in action.
-Outside of sports, you can also show your love for UNT at events like Mean Green Spring Fling, University Day, Founder’s Day and Homecoming.
+Want to show off you Mean Green pride a little more in 2020?
+There are plenty of opportunities to cheer on our student-athletes all year, with men's and women's basketball and softball in the spring, and football, soccer and volleyball in the fall.
+Outside of sports, you can also show your love for UNT at events like Mean Green Spring Fling, University Day, Founder's Day and Homecoming.
 And of course, make sure to wear your green every Friday for Mean Green Pride Day!

 Broaden your horizons

-It’s a big world out there, and there’s no shortage of chances to expose yourself to different cultures at UNT.
+It's a big world out there, and there's no shortage of chances to expose yourself to different cultures at UNT.
 The Multicultural Center hosts a number of events and programs that educate on race and ethnicity, gender, sexual orientation, interfaith and disability.
-And if you want to learn more about different cultures from around the world you can check out UNT-International’s World Brew and NationaliTEA events or enroll in a study abroad program to really immerse yourself.
+And if you want to learn more about different cultures from around the world you can check out the Division of International Affairs' World Brew and NationaliTEA events or enroll in a study abroad program to really immerse yourself.